-10.If you wish to use a phone through the same phone wall jack as the modem when the modem is not in use, plug your phone's cord into the modem's PHONE jack.
+10. If you wish to use a phone through the line the modem uses (when the modem is not in use), plug your phone's cord into the modem's PHONE jack.

 NOTE: You cannot use the modem and a phone at the same time if they share the same telephone line.